grame-cncm/inscore/doc/webAPI/source/index.rst

 INScore web API documentation
 ==================================

-This documentation contains informations on how to use the INScore web API exposed by the httpd and websocket objects.
+This documentation contains information on how to use the INScore web API exposed by the httpd and websocket objects.
-The API exposed with the two protocols http and websocket uses the same logic and has the same documentation.
+The API exposed with the two protocols (http and websocket) uses the same logic and share the same documentation.

 .. toctree::
    :maxdepth: 2